utah-cs4470-sp25/class/hw14/README.md

 in the topological order.
 Typically, the topological order isn't the order of the variables in the program.

-Sppedus of 10–16x can result from switching to the topological order.
+Speedups of 10–16x can result from switching to the topological order.
 On a matrix multiplication routine, loop permutation creates speedups of about 16x and results in slightly faster code than equivalent C compiled by LLVM 16 (which does not do loop permutation).